yunuskorkmaz/docs.tr-tr/docs/framework/wcf/feature-details/how-to-enable-message-replay-detection.md

 ## <a name="compiling-the-code"></a>Kod Derleniyor

--   Şu ad alanlarından Kodu derlemek için gereklidir:
+-   Aşağıdaki ad alanlarını, kodu derlemek için gereklidir:

 -   <xref:System>